RTEMS/rtems-docs/cpu_supplement/sparc.rst

-Because the set of register windows is finite, it is possible to execute enough save instructions without corresponding restore’s to consume all of the register windows.
+Because the set of register windows is finite, it is possible to execute enough save instructions without corresponding restore's to consume all of the register windows.
 This is easily accomplished in a high level language because each subroutine typically performs a save instruction upon entry.
 Thus having a subroutine call depth greater than the